 6. Kapil Dev: The World Cup Legend

-Kapil Dev’s legacy as a captain is defined by India’s iconic victory in the 1983 Cricket World Cup—a moment that changed Indian cricket forever.
-While his overall win percentage may not rank among the highest, Kapil’s ability to inspire his team and lead by example made him one of India’s greatest leaders.
+Kapil Dev as a captain is known for the 1983 Cricket World Cup Victory- the moment that changed Indian cricket forever.
+Although his win percentage is not the best ever, his motivational skills and leading by example make Kapil one of the greatest Indian leaders of all time.

 - Matches: 108